-Every time a student is issued a 30 minute classroom correction a restorative conversation must take place between the student and the teacher.
-This is a chance for the teacher to explain the reasons for the correction and work with the student so they can better understand why this happened and prevent the same situation from being repeated.
+Every time a student is issued with time in the Reflection Room a restorative conversation should take place between the student and the teacher.
+This is a chance for the teacher to explain the reasons for the Reflection Time and work with the student so they can better understand why this happened and prevent the same situation from being repeated.
 Teachers must also take responsibility and be kind by taking the time to repair and mend relationships and support students' to make the right choices.